biancabuzea200/blockchain-developer-bootcamp-final-project/README.md

 - return the total number of people in the club
 - blacklist the entrance of a person

+## Live deployment

+The live webpage can be accessed here: https://biancabuzea200.github.io/blockchain-developer-bootcamp-final-project/

 ## Directory Structure

 ```